 "Almost surrounded by water, Minocqua qualifies as the quintessential resort-area town - the one most people dream of when they're stuck in a cubicle on a sunny day.
 Popcorn- and fudge-scented air hums with the buzz of speedboats and the putter of pontoons.
-Giggles and shrieks ripple from Torpy Beach, a popular park and playground along main street.
+Giggles and shrieks ripple from Torpy Beach, a popular park and playground along Main Street.
 Families meander in and out of shops and gather around lakeside tables.
 Many return year after year.
-"It's tradition," say Carrie Helwig of Lee's Summit, Missouri, whose husband has vacationed here since childhood.
+"It's tradition," says Carrie Helwig of Lee's Summit, Missouri, whose husband has vacationed here since childhood.
 Now they come with their own children.
 "We won't go anywhere else."

 Visit midwestliving.com for the full story and more.

 "This northern Wisconsin resort town (165 miles northwest of Green Bay) has all the ingredients of a great family vacation - including more than 3,000 lakes in Vilas and Oneida counties.
 Minocqua's quieter lakes are perfect for swimming lessons and sandcastles.
 Meanwhile, you can zip across big Lake Minocqua on a wakeboard or check out the Min-Aqua Bats ski team.

 Kids love cheering at Scheer's Lumberjack Show or digging into an ice cream cone at Hoggie Doggie's.
 If Mom and Dad get an evening to themselves, Northern Lights Playhouse has a summertime-perfect screened auditorium.
 And the lodgings here understand what a family lake vacation is all about -- no one minds a little sand tracked in.